prismicio/prismic-gatsby/docs/previews.md

 ## Requirements

 Prismic previews makes use of `URLSearchParams` to read querystring parameters from URLs.
-If needed you need to support older browsers, we recommend polyfillying it via:
+If you need to support older browsers, we recommend polyfillying it
+via:
 [`url-search-params-polyfill`](https://www.npmjs.com/package/url-search-params-polyfill)

 ## Why previews are useful